Corona UPDATE: Information about the Coronavirus

 On the website of the German Ministry of Health (mostly in German) you can find daily updated information and recommendations on handling the Coronavirus.
 It also includes information regarding the protection from infection and tips for domestic quarantine.

 Do you have questions about the current situation at your higher education institution?
 Our recommendation is to directly contact the International Office of your university.
-The colleagues there will be happy to help you!
+The staff there will be happy to help you!

-If you would like to know how our Study in Germany - bloggers are experiencing the situation at the moment and how they deal with online classes, have a look at their blogposts and read some tips how to manage the situation the best.
+If you would like to know how our Study in Germany - bloggers are experiencing the situation at the moment and how they deal with online classes, have a look at their blogposts and read some tips on how to manage the situation best.

 Emergency funds for students due to corona crisis will be offered by the "Studentenwerke" (students services) in Germany (financed by the German Federal Ministry of Education and Research).

 The German Federal Ministry of Education and Research announced (press release in German) that the KfW study loan (up to 650€ per month) will be grantes interest-free to international students from July 2020 until March 2021!
 International students can apply online as of June 1st 2020.

 If you are a scholarship holder, please contact your funding institution directly and ask what the possibilities are for you to continue your scholarship or to start your scholarship.
 Many scholarship organisations are offering flexible solutions.
-DAAD-scholarship holders can start their scholarship for the winter semester, even if they are only able to start their classes online from home.
+DAAD-scholarship holders started their scholarship for the winter semester, even though they were only able to start their classes online from home.
 Here you can find all information about scholarships of the DAAD.

 The European Commission has decided that you can cancel your Erasmus stay and return to your home country.
 We would advise you to contact your home university directly.
 Here you can find more information.